force1267/force-logger/README.md

 -search returns an array of saved log objects that have _all_ of options.tags (instead of _one_)

--added option.nots, search returns an array of logs that have _non_ of option.nots
+-added options.nots, search returns an array of logs that have _non_ of options.nots